First Electron Acceleration in a Tunable-Velocity Laser Wakefield

 Figure \ref{fig:fig3} (g) shows the charge above \SI{150}{MeV} for each shot, with the dotted horizontal lines showing the average for each wakefield velocity.
 As can be seen, the charge fluctuates significantly for all wake velocities.
 The energy shift is consistent, despite the wide range of charge fluctuations.
 This suggests that the effect can't be attributed to beam loading effects or a potential change in the place of injection, but rather to the impact of the wakefield propagation velocity.

 In addition to the comparison with PIC simulations, a simple analytical model was developed to see whether the electron energy dependence on wakefield velocity seen in the data was consistent with theoretical expectations.
-Further details of the model can be found in Appendix C. While this model can't accurately predict the final electron energy due to the fact that it ignores aspects like the impact of beam loading \cite{Rechatin_PRL_2009} and the complex evolution of the laser pulse \cite{Miller_ScientificReports_2023,liberman2025directobservationwakefieldgenerated}, which can significantly impact the accelerating field, it captures some of the essential physics.
+Further details of the model can be found in Appendix C. While this model can't accurately predict the final electron energy due to the fact that it ignores aspects like the impact of beam loading \cite{Rechatin_PRL_2009} and the complex evolution of the laser pulse \cite{Miller_ScientificReports_2023,Liberman_NatureCommunications_2025}, which can significantly impact the accelerating field, it captures some of the essential physics.
 Thus, while the model overestimates the maximum energy, it also predicts that the faster propagating wakefield of $\alpha = -0.0045$ will have a higher maximum energy than in the slower propagating wakefields.
 When conditions similar to the experimental conditions are put into the model, the maximum electron energy in the $\alpha = -0.0045$ case is around $70$ MeV higher than in the $\alpha = 0.0190$ case.

 The successful demonstration of electron acceleration using a flying-focus wakefield represents an important milestone on the road to dephasingless acceleration.
 It shows that the wakefield generated by an axiparabola-focused beam can maintain the coherent structures necessary for relativistic electron acceleration.
 Combining this axiparabola-focused beam with spatio-temporal couplings enabled the manipulation of the wakefield propagation velocity.
 The observation that the maximum electron energy increases with higher wakefield velocities reinforces interest in the flying-focus wakefield to mitigate dephasing effects.
 The results are further reinforced with particle-in-cell simulations that closely match the experimental predictions and with an analytical model.
-The emergence of a new generation of single-shot spatio-temporal pulse measurements \cite{Smartsev_OL_2024,Howard_NaturePhotonics_2025} will allow for more careful control and measurement of the wakefield velocity.
-Optimizing this velocity could enable the achievement of multifold gains in the maximum achievable electron energy in LWFA \cite{Palastro_PRL_2020,Caizergues_NaturePhotonics_2020}.
-In addition to the milestone for dephasingless acceleration, the demonstration of a stable, flying-focus wakefield could serve as inspiration for the exploration of other exotic wakefield configurations, such as the use of helical beams to generate LWFAs for positron acceleration \cite{Vieira_PRL_2014}.